Monitor Your Application#

 Two Serve CLI commands help you inspect a Serve application in production: serve config and serve status.
 If you have a remote cluster, serve config and serve status also has an --address/-a argument to access the cluster.
 See VM deployment for more information on this argument.

 serve config gets the latest config file that the Ray Cluster received.
 This config file represents the Serve application’s goal state.
-The Ray Cluster constantly strives to reach and maintain this state by deploying deployments, and recovering failed replicas, and performing other relevant actions.
+The Ray Cluster constantly strives to reach and maintain this state by deploying deployments, recovering failed replicas, and performing other relevant actions.

 Using the serve_config.yaml example from the production guide: